kedarghule/Credit-Card-Fraud-Detection/README.md

 ## Logistic Regression

 We start off by using Logistic Regression as our baseline model.
 To find the optimal hyperparameters `penalty` and `C`, we perform grid search CV with 10-fold cross validation.

+- `C` parameter is the regularization parameter for Logistic Regression.
+Regularization generally refers the concept that there should be a complexity penalty for more extreme parameters.
+The idea is that just looking at the training data and not paying attention to how extreme one's parameters are leads to overfitting.
+A high value of C tells the model to give high weight to the training data, and a lower weight to the complexity penalty.
+A low value tells the model to give more weight to this complexity penalty at the expense of fitting to the training data.
+- `penalty` parameter is used to specify the norm of the penalty.

 Our best parameters for the model were observed to be:  {'C': 10, 'penalty': 'l2'}.
 The model is trained again on these parameters and we use the validation and test data to evaluate the model.

 **Observations:**